mech/Notes/Ruby/Rails/model.md

 Service object is also not RESTful API, SOA, or even microservices.

+Services is functional, they don't store any states.
+Services get input and produce output.

 ## Presenter

 You can think of presenter as a display/screen data structure with no HTML.